Frequently Asked Questions

 After the knife parts and fixtures are all designed the fixtures have to be built.
 This just by itself is a process that can take weeks.

 After the fixtures are made the programs for cutting the knife parts have to be made, then altered on an ongoing basis to make sure everything works as well as it can.
-To date I have made over 150 versions of the program that makes the parts for the Resolute MkIII knife, not even including the process for making the sheath!
-Each version of the programs include updates to improve consistency of various parts of the knife as well as increasing production efficiency.
+To date I have made over 468 versions of the program that makes the parts for the Resolute MkIII knife, not even including the process for making the sheath!
+Each version of the programs include updates to improve consistency of various parts of the knife as well as increasing production efficiency, consistency and quality.

 As you can imagine this all adds up to mean that making knives via CNC is anything but simple!
 The pay-off is that I get incredibly consistent knife parts that can then be turned into incredibly consistent knives through further hand-finishing and assembly processes!

 I am very conscious of where my materials come from and have put a lot of effort and time into finding suppliers that I trust.

 My A2 tool steel is made in the USA by Precision Marshall.
 Their steel is the most consistent and highest quality that I have been able to find!

 My G10 is made in the USA and supplied to me by Alpha Knife Supply.
 They keep very high standards on their G10.
 It's notable for having no voids and very high overall density, making it extremely tough and strong.